yhagio/tutorialedge.net/content/javascript/vuejs/vuejs-components-tutorial.md

 </div>
 ```

+### The Data Function

+In the previous tutorial, we created a Vue instance which featured a `data` object with a `msg` within it.
+One of the key things to note when starting to rearchitect your Vuejs to use components, is that `data` **must** be a function within your components.

+You can certainly still define `data` as an object but you will see a number of error warnings in the console and a number of weird side effects in you application, such as one component impacting the data within another.

+## Component.vue files

 Now, whilst this is how you would define a basic component, I typically never use this method within my VueJS applications.
 If you are doing anything serious with VueJS then you will tend to find yourself using `.vue` files to encapsulate your components.

-## Component.vue files

 One of the coolest things about VueJS is the fact that you can define a component in one `.vue` file.
 This `.vue` file includes the HTML, the JavaScript and the CSS for this one component.
 If you are coming from an AngularJS or Angular background then you may be used to having a component defined as like 4 distinct files which can lead to thousands of files within your production applications.